Welcome to our FAQ & Tips page.

-If you have a valid passport at the moment, not to worry, the fact that you have/don’t have a passport at the time of applying is not a scoring criterion.
+If you do not have a valid passport at the moment, not to worry, the fact that you have/don’t have a passport at the time of applying is not a scoring criterion.
 So we still encourage you to apply.
 However, we suggest you to produce your passport as soon as possible.

 11. What is the required level of English?

 English is the official language of the Summit.
 We want to ensure that the delegates have excellent English skills so that they are able to expand and persuade their arguments during negotiation and able to express their views on position papers.

 Final interview round (in person/Skype) will be conducted in English to test your speaking skills, motivation letter and technical essays are to test your comprehension about applied positions and writing skills, in addition to substantive comprehension.

 12. How do I make my application stand out?